rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 adnominal-person marking in the illative case.

 Nouns
 Noun sublexica were attested for nine non-ambiguous case forms.
-Although non-ambiguous nominative singular reading is attested for the 3SG %OzO morpheme, nominative plural as well as genitive singular and plural readings of its %OnzO counterpart dictated a conﬂation of nominative and genitive-case attestation in this treatise.
+Although non-ambiguous nominative singular reading is attested for the 3SG -OzO morpheme, nominative plural as well as genitive singular and plural readings of its -OnzO counterpart dictated a conﬂation of nominative and genitive-case attestation in this treatise.
 The locative case attested in the relational-spatial noun jon ‘direction’ rendered in jon+o ‘in [X's] direction’ also requires manual disambiguation when a controller/possessor index is present.
 No